Do you want to know why your WordPress page is struggling to load in 2024?

 Third-party code:

 TBT can go up when third-party code is used, like tracking codes or plugins.
-This could happen if you add a lot of tracking codes for analytics tools like Google Analytics, Tag Manager, Heatmaps, Facebook Pixel, New Relic, reCAPTCHA, or AdSense.
+This could happen if you add a lot of tracking codes for embedded analytics tools like Google Analytics, Tag Manager, Heatmaps, Facebook Pixel, New Relic, reCAPTCHA, or AdSense.

 Unoptimized Database: